kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   `spec.restoreFrom` and the injected node affinity), admits one that matches, and injects the required node affinity targeting `status.nodeName` (rejecting a user-supplied conflicting `spec.nodeName`/affinity).
+- Admission options allow-list: a `PodCheckpoint` or restore Pod with an option key not listed on the RuntimeClass is rejected with `Forbidden`.
 - Restore Pod updates: after a restore Pod is admitted, an update that changes a container image is rejected while the Pod is `Pending`.